2008–09 Vancouver Canucks season

-The 2008–09 Vancouver Canucks season was the 39th season in the National Hockey League.
+The 2008–09 Vancouver Canucks season was the 39th season in the National Hockey League (NHL).

 Season events

 Off-season

 On June 17, 2008, the Canucks named Ryan Walter as an assistant coach.
 He joined head coach Alain Vigneault and assistant coach Rick Bowness on the Canucks' coaching staff.
 Walter, 50, played in 1,003 NHL games over 15 seasons with Washington, Montreal, and Vancouver, scoring 264 goals and 382 assists.
 He won the Stanley Cup with Montreal in 1986.
-A native of New Westminster, British Columbia, Walter was the second overall pick by the Washington Capitals in the 1978 NHL Amateur Draft.
+A native of New Westminster, British Columbia, Walter was the second overall pick by the Washington Capitals in the 1978 NHL amateur draft.

 The Canucks lost two key veterans to free agency.
 Markus Naslund, the Canucks' captain for the previous seven seasons, signed a two-year, $8 million contract with the New York Rangers, while Pitt Meadows native Brendan Morrison signed a one-year, $2.75 million contract with the Anaheim Ducks.

 The Canucks also lost a promising young defenceman in Luc Bourdon, who died in a motorcycle accident in his hometown of Shippagan, New Brunswick.
 The Canucks honoured Bourdon with a tribute in the season opener, October 9, against the Calgary Flames.

 Among the Canucks' roster additions was Steve Bernier, who was acquired from the Buffalo Sabres for a second- and third-round draft pick, and Pavol Demitra, who signed a two-year, $8 million contract.

-The Canucks announced on September 4, 2008, that they will honour Linden in a pre-game ceremony on December 17, 2008 before a game against the Edmonton Oilers.
-His jersey number, 16, will be retired by the team, joining former captain Stan Smyl as the second Canuck to have his number retired.
+The Canucks announced on September 4, 2008, that they would honour Trevor Linden in a pre-game ceremony on December 17, 2008 before a game against the Edmonton Oilers.
+His jersey number, 16, was retired by the team, joining former captain Stan Smyl as the second Canuck to have his number retired.